downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 Enter "<kbd>JAVA_HOME</kbd>" as variable name.
 Enter the `[JAVA_INSTALL_DIR]` as variable value.

-In this tutorial the Java installation directory is: `C:\Program Files\Java\jdk-10.0.2`.
+In this tutorial, the Java installation directory is `C:\Program Files\Java\jdk-10.0.2`.

 Click `OK`.

 <img src="{{ site.url }}/assets/images/posts/development/jdk/jdk-10-home-variable.png" alt="jdk 10 home variable">

-Next we need to configure the PATH environment variable so we can run Java from a command prompt.
+Next, we need to configure the PATH environment variable so we can run Java from a command prompt.

 Select the `Path` variable.
 Click on `Edit...`.